Courses TaughtCSS 161

 Carol Zander, Ph.D.

-She is founding faculty member of CSS, started in autumn of 1996, faculty advisor to the Bothell student chapter of the ACM, and has served as faculty advisor to a bzillion CSS internship students.
+She is founding faculty member of CSS, started in autumn of 1996, long-time faculty advisor to the Bothell student chapter of the ACM, and has served as faculty advisor to a gazillion CSS capstone students.
 She has spent many years shaping the minds of students, teaching mathematics and computer science at the University of Maine, Colorado State University, and Seattle University.
 At Seattle University her students rewarded her efforts by voting her the Outstanding Faculty Member Award for 1995 and the Excellence in Teaching Award in the College of Science of Engineering in 1996.
 She was nominated three times for the Distinguished Teaching Award at UWB, the highest teaching honor at the University of Washington, and received the honor in 2002.

 Courses TaughtCSS 161 -- Fundamentals of Computing